WakiMak/trentent.github.io-forked/_posts/2013-07-17-powershell-script-to-compare-citrix-webinterface-files.md

   - PowerShell
   - Web Interface
 ---
-I&#8217;ve created a powershell script that will compare Citrix Webinterface files then export them out to a csv file.
+I've created a powershell script that will compare Citrix Webinterface files then export them out to a csv file.

 <pre class="lang:ps decode:true ">#***************************************************************************************************************
 #* Created by:  Trentent Tye